hanaecarrie/nipt_nus_soc_summer_workshop_2021/README.md

 ```
 bwa index hg38.fa
 ```
-You should see bwa generate some information about the build process:
+You should see bwa generates some information about the build process:
 ```
 [bwa_index] Pack FASTA...
 18.88 sec
 [bwa_index] Construct BWT for the packed sequence...